Skip to content

 All-in-One Deployment

 Here we no longer distinguish between frontend and backend concepts.
-From:
+From

 https://github.com/oneclickvirt/oneclickvirt/releases/latest

 In Linux, use the tar -zxvf command to extract the tar.gz compressed package.
-In Windows, use the corresponding extraction tool to extract the zip compressed package, and copy the binary file to the location where you need to deploy the project.
+In Windows, use the corresponding extraction tool to extract the zip compressed package, and copy and paste the binary file to the location where you need to deploy the project.

 It's best to move it to a dedicated folder, as structured log files will be generated during operation.